-If you see a tweet which interests you and which you’d like to come back to later, you can mark it as a ‘favourite’ and it will be stored for you to return to, kinda’ like a bookmark.
-To mark a tweet as a ‘favourite’, hover over the tweet, and a star icon will appear below it, along with ‘retweet’ and some other functions:
+If you see a tweet which interests you and which you’d like to come back to later, you can mark it as a ‘like’ and it will be stored for you to return to, kinda’ like a bookmark.
+Just click on the heart icon at the bottom of the tweet.

-When you want to look at your favourited tweets, you will see them marked in your Twitter stream, but it’s easier to see them all together.
-If you click on the top tab with the profile icon and ‘Me’, a menu will appear on the left, with ‘favourites’ as well as your tweets, followers and following.
-Click on ‘Favourites’ to view.
+When you want to look at your liked tweets, you will see them marked in your Twitter stream, but it’s easier to see them all together.
+If you click your profile, there are four tabs.
+Click on ‘Likes’ to view.
 When you favourite a tweet, the person who tweeted it is notified, which may help to gain you an extra follower, but it also gives them feedback on what others are finding useful.
 You can also see someone else’s faves, if you’re trying to figure out what they like.

-If you set up a Tweetdeck account yesterday, you can also add a column for your ‘favourited’ tweets.
+If you set up a Tweetdeck account yesterday, you can also add a column for your ‘liked’ tweets.

-You can also search for tweets, by username, hashtag or just by a keyword.
+You can also search for people and tweets — by username, hashtag or just by a keyword.
 The search box is at the top of the screen in the right hand corner.
-You can also organise the search results by top (most popular) topics, all results, or limit the results just to the people you follow.
-Once you have searched, a small ‘settings’ cog icon will appear next to the ‘search’ box (not the main cog icon at the top right of the screen!).
+You can also organize the search results by top (most popular) topics, all results, or limit the results just to the people.
+Once you have searched, a small ‘settings’ three dots icon will appear next to the ‘search’ box (not the main cog icon at the top right of the screen!).
 If this is a search you might repeat regularly, click on this, and you can save the search so you don’t need to keep performing it – useful if you’re following a hastagged discussion.
-You could also perform an advanced search using this icon- you can narrow down the tweets you’re looking for by word or by the person sending or receiving it, or by location.
+You could also perform an advanced search using this icon – you can narrow down the tweets you’re looking for by word or by the person sending or receiving it, or by location.